ibm-cloud-docs/codeengine/fun-work.md

 To run your function in {{site.data.keyword.codeengineshort}}, your code must implement a runtime contract with the following characteristics.

-- Must be callable from a public web app endpoint, so that it can be embedded with web pages and then invoked from any Code Engine Eventing source, a Web Browser, or any other HTTPS capable client.
+- Must be callable from a public web application endpoint, so that it can be embedded with web pages and then invoked from any Code Engine Eventing source, a Web Browser, or any other HTTPS capable client.
 - Must implement a `main` procedure as entry point.
 The `main` procedure can receive input parameters in form of a JSON formatted data structure and can return output parameters, also in form of a JSON formatted data structure.
 - Can receive an optional sub path, so that the function can implement different flavors, based on the specified path.
 The function's `main` procedure receives the path as a `__ce_path` input parameter.
 - Can receive optional query parameters, which can be used to configure the function at runtime.
 The function's `main` procedure receives the parameters as key-value pairs within the JSON formatted input data structure.